 It is also suspected that COPD, alpha-1 antitrypsin deficiency, and pulmonary fibrosis may increase susceptibility to lung cancer.
 People whose lungs are scarred by other lung diseases (eg, TB) are potentially at increased risk of lung cancer.
 Also, active smokers who take beta-carotene supplements may have an increased risk of developing lung cancer.

 Respiratory epithelial cells require prolonged exposure to cancer-promoting agents and accumulation of multiple genetic mutations before becoming neoplastic (an effect called field carcinogenesis).
-In some patients with lung cancer, secondary or additional mutations in genes that stimulate cell growth (K-ras, MYC), cause abnormalities in growth factor receptor signaling (EGFR, HER2/neu), and inhibit apoptosis contribute to proliferation of abnormal cells.
+In some patients with lung cancer, secondary or additional mutations in genes that stimulate cell growth (K-ras, MYC) cause abnormalities in growth factor receptor signaling (EGFR, HER2/neu) and inhibit apoptosis, contributing to proliferation of abnormal cells.
 In addition, mutations that inhibit tumor-suppressor genes (p53, APC) can lead to cancer.
 Other mutations that may be responsible include the EML-4-ALK translocation and mutations in ROS-1, BRAF, and PI3KCA.
 Genes such as these that are primarily responsible for lung cancer are called oncogenic driver mutations.
 Although oncogenic driver mutations can cause or contribute to lung cancer among smokers, these mutations are particularly likely to be a cause of lung cancer among nonsmokers.
 In 2014, the Lung Cancer Mutation Consortium (LCMC) found driver mutations in 64% of 733 lung cancers among smokers and nonsmokers (25% K-ras mutations, 17% EGFR mutations, 8% EML-4-ALK, and 2% BRAF mutations ).
 Novel therapies aimed at oncogenic driver mutations are being developed.

 Lung cancer is classified into 2 major categories: